Emily Kukors

 Emily Nichole Kukors (born April 13, 1985) is an American former competition swimmer.
-She is a 19-time All-American and a three-time SEC Champion.
-Kukors won three medals for her native country at the 2007 Pan American Games in Rio de Janeiro, Brazil.
-In March 2010, she became a swim coach for Redlands Swim Team.
+Graduating Auburn University in 2008, she was a 26-time All-American and a three-time SEC Champion by the end of her Junior year.
+In a career highlight, Kukors won three medals for her native country at the 2007 Pan American Games in Rio de Janeiro, Brazil, and participated in both the 2004 and 2008 U.S. Olympic trials.